 Restoring Greatness to Utah’s Bonneville Basin.
 Utah’s main population corridor, the Wasatch Front, could more properly be called the Wasatch Oasis, a land of lakes as much as mountains.
 But Utahns have largely turned their backs on the history and ecology of Utah Lake and Great Salt Lake, not to mention the geoheritage of ancestral Lake Bonneville.
 The valleys below the ancient shorelines have become showcases for improvident land use.
 Utah’s strong sense of place lacks a complementary ethic of place.
-In this creative essay—a sort of manifesto—I describe a once-and-future Salt Lake City affiliated with its namesake lake.
+In this long-form illustrated essay—a sort of manifesto—I describe a once-and-future Salt Lake City affiliated with its namesake lake.
 I argue that Utahns will become better stewards of historic landscapes as well as better builders of urban habitats if they work from the bottom up, and turn from the lofty to the lowly.
-This 12,000-word essay—roughly an hour’s worth of reading—is accompanied by historic maps, documentary photographs, and artistic imagery.
+Historic maps, documentary photographs, and artistic imagery accompany my 12,000-word essay—roughly an hour’s worth of reading.
 Freely available for downloading in two formats: iBooks (for iPad) and PDF.

 The Image of Mormons: A Sourcebook for Teachers and Students.
 A visual anthology of 700+ depictions of Latter-day Saints, including historic anti-Mormon propaganda as well as more recent public relations images promulgated by the LDS Church.
 Other than headings and citations, this curated picture book (freely available in PDF format) contains practically no text.
 It was designed so that teachers can easily extract material for lectures and primary source assignments.
 Occasionally I may update this sourcebook.